-MHC acknowledges that competitive processes can create barriers and fatigue.
 You can find everything you need to apply below, but if you would rather have a conversation, give us a call.
 We will walk you through it.
-Contact Jennifer Tonko, program officer, at 651-772-4264 or firstname.lastname@example.org.
+Contact Blake Rondeau, humanities officer, at 651-772-4248 or firstname.lastname@example.org.

 “We Are Water MN”: Program Description

-Partnership: A partnership of six statewide organizations, “We Are Water MN” tells Minnesota’s water stories, bringing together personal narratives, historical content, and scientific information.
-Each of the partners – the Minnesota Humanities Center, the Minnesota Pollution Control Agency, the Minnesota Historical Society, and the Minnesota Departments of Agriculture, Health, and Natural Resources – brings a different approach that strengthens Minnesotans’ relationships with and responsibilities to water.
+Partnership: A partnership of seven statewide organizations, “We Are Water MN” tells Minnesota’s water stories, bringing together personal narratives, historical content, and scientific information.
+Each of the partners – the Minnesota Humanities Center, the Minnesota Pollution Control Agency, the Minnesota Historical Society, the Minnesota Departments of Agriculture, Health, and Natural Resources, and the University of Minnesota Extension – brings a different approach that strengthens Minnesotans’ relationships with and responsibilities to water.